Rawla Mandi tehsil

 Rawla Mandi Tehsil is one of the five tehsils from the Anupgarh district in Rajasthan, India.
 It was carved out of Gharsana tehsil and given the status of tehsil by CM Vasundhara Raje in 2017.
-Its northern border connects it with Gharsana tehsil of Anupgarh district and Chhatargarh and Khajuwala tehsil of Bikaner district are in the south.
-Its western border is connected with Fort Abbas Tehsil.
+To the north its bordered by Gharsana tehsil of Anupgarh district and Chhatargarh and Khajuwala tehsil of Bikaner district are in the south.
+To its west, across the international border, is the Fort Abbas Tehsil of Pakistan.